MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ### With two servers

 If you're running Windows Server 2019, you can use two-way mirroring, or you can nest resiliency types.
-Nested resiliency enables you to use nested two-way mirroring (essentially a four-way mirror), or nested mirror-accelerated parity.
-Nested resiliency stores essentially two copies of your data on each server, providing data resilience even when one server is restarting or unavailable.
+Nesting provides data resiliency between servers with two-way mirroring, then adds resiliency within a server (with two-way mirroring or mirror-accellerated parity).
+Nesting provides data resilience even when one server is restarting or unavailable.
 Because of this added data resilience, we recommend using nested resiliency on production deployments of two-server clusters running Windows Server 2019.
 For more info, see [Nested Resiliency](nested-resiliency.md).

 ![Nested mirror-accelerated parity](media/nested-resiliency/nested-mirror-accelerated-parity.png)